Itera/ReactVR-kurs/README.md

 We found a proper texture for the **death-star.obj** here: https://s3-us-west-2.amazonaws.com/s.cdpn.io/827672/death-star.png

 ❓ Add a `texture` prop inside your `<Model/>`, and define it as the url above.
 Remember, the texture prop always takes its argument as a string 😉.
 Ops!
 You should also set the `wireframe` equal to false.
 When the `wireframe` is true, it will overwrite the texture 😬.

+If you have troubles with adding the texture.
+Try to save the .png to your static_assets folder and try to access the .png from there!

 ## Task 5 - Add animation to your 3D Model! 💥
 Now, lets add some animation to our 3D component 🤓!
 In this task, we will learn how to make the **death-star.obj** spin itself and play a sound whenever clicking on it!